 The purpose of the NSP is to provide a structure for high school students to think ahead through conscientious planning about their future.
 However, because the plan is to be revisited and updated each year, it should be considered flexible.
-The mandated process for completing this form includes involvement stakeholders. of many The student. parent(s)/quardian(s) and the school work together to fulfill the guidance role of helping the student explore, examine, and determine his/her respective interests, goals, and plans.
+The mandated process for completing this form includes the involvement stakeholders.
+The of many student. the parent(s)/quardian(s) and the school work together to fulfill the guidance role of helping the student explore, examine, and determine his/her respective interests, goals, and plans.
 Parent/Guardian input is seen as an essential part of the NSP process.
-The Advocate, working together with the student, will identify the areas of student need and address those needs with the student and parent(s)/quardian(s) through a variety of strategies in the NSP.
+The Advocate, working together with the student, will identify the areas of student need and address those needs with the student and parent(s)/guardian(s) through a variety of strategies in the NSP.
 The student and parent(s)/guardian(s) can request a modification of the NSP at any time in addition to the annual update.